somasis/musl-wiki/faq.md

 them. you don't need them for building musl, and you don't need them for building apps against musl (but they won't hurt, generally, either).

+# Q: why is dlcose() a NO-OP ?

+C does not have any model for functions or pseudo-static data whose lifetimes are not the lifetime of the whole process.
+Any attempt to add them is pretty much ad hoc and underspecified because doing it right would require a detailed model compatible with the rest of the language.
+It's possible to write individual libraries that are meant to be used with such a model, but it requires explicit care to do it right:
+Documenting that you can't keep pointers to their functions or data after unload, etc.
+But the problem is that dlopen is recursive, and loading such a module usually involves loading of libraries it depends on.
+Libraries which were written to standard C, not this underspecified "C with unloading modules".
+They might have registered atexit handlers or otherwise stored pointers to their code or data in places it persists beyond the caller's knowledge of it.
+Glibc 'takes care of' the atexit (and dtor) case by doing something wild: executing global ctors at a time other than process termination: at unload time.
+This has all sorts of weirdness and violates principle that all dtors are executed in reverse order of ctors<dalias> and if the library was written assuming dtors run at process exit time, it may be doing something that's not appropriate to happen while the process is continuing to run.
+Now, you could try to say "ok let's just unload modules meant to be loaded as modules, but refuse to unload recursive deps and anything with dtors"
+Well, bad news: gcc/binutils make *all libraries* appear to have dtors as far as the dynamic linker can tell; the dtors might just be a no-op - and to know that you'd have to interpret code.
+The ELF headers actually have a way to signal "never unload this library".
+The problem is that the default is backwards; only libraries explicitly created with that flag set have it, whereas, semantically, the default is "unsafe to unload"
+Further, managing thread-local-storage lifetime is a lot more problematic when slots can be freed and reused. (actually a lot of ppl think this is why musl doesn't unload libraries, which isn't the case. it's possible to do right, just more work).
+On glibc this actually makes for some weird race conditions where a library that 'could be' unloaded doesn't get unloaded, and unloading it either never happens or gets deferred to the next dlclose operation - which breaks anything assuming that dlclose will actually unload.
+So programs making this assumption are already broken on glibc too, just with random rare failures rather than failure every time.

 # Q: Why am I getting "error: redefinition of struct ethhdr/tcphdr/etc"?

 The application you're trying to compile mixes userspace and kernel headers